-The widow’s mite is another often cited biblical story misunderstood by Mormons to suggest that everyone should pay 10%.
+The widow’s mite is another parable often misunderstood by Mormons to suggest that everyone should pay 10%.
 In fact, the context of the scripture confirms that Jesus was rebuking those making a public display of tithing, whereas the poor widow was actually sacrificing.
 The moral of the story is not to have everyone pay the church.

-The 1899 Conference talk President Lorenzo Snow delivered actually said “…I plead with you in the name of the Lord, and I pray that every man, woman and child who has means shall pay one tenth of their income as a tithing…” Notice the “who has the means” part.
-The Church later altered the revelation, removing that important caveat, commanding all to pay, even those who struggle to provide basic food, utilities and health to their families.
+In an 1899 Conference talk, President Lorenzo Snow said “…I plead with you in the name of the Lord, and I pray that every man, woman and child who has means shall pay one tenth of their income as a tithing…” The Church later altered Snow’s revelation, removing the essential words “who has means,” commanding all to pay, even those who struggle to provide basic food, utilities and health to their families.
 The Church’s belief in a transactional, material prosperity underpins this doctrine.

 In Mosiah 4:24 we read, “And again, I say unto the poor, ye who have not and yet have sufficient, that ye remain from day to day; I mean all you who deny the beggar, because ye have not; I would that ye say in your hearts that I give not because I have not, but if I had I would give.”